lucasrla/dev-notes/index.md

----
-layout: home
-author_profile: true
----

-macOS setup, maintenance, and troubleshooting for `python` and `node` developers.
+Reference guide for macOS setup, maintenance, and (some) troubleshooting.

+Likely useful for `python`, `web` and `node` developers using macOS Catalina.

 ## macOS Setup > Foundations